Security

 Every new, anonymous visitor starts in the neutral middle at 50.
 From there:

-- Risk signals push the score down — attack tools, suspicious URLs, bot-like activity, or weak identity hints (like a disposable email).
+- Risk signals push the score down — a browser identifying itself as an attack tool, an attack-style URL, machine-paced activity, or a weak identity hint such as a disposable email address.

-- Trust signals push the score up — a real email on file, an account that has been around for a while, or a known customer.
+- Trust signals push the score up — an email address on file, an account that has been around a while, a visitor who actually wrote to you, or one who keeps coming back.

-Weak risk flags fade after 30 days if the behaviour stops, proof of an attack is permanent, and trust a visitor has earned stays with them.
-Genuine search engine crawlers (Googlebot, Bingbot, and the like) are filtered out before scoring and never appear here.
+Weak risk signals fade after 30 days if the behaviour stops.
+The two attack-grade signals never fade, and trust a visitor has earned stays with them.
+Genuine search engine crawlers (Googlebot, Bingbot and the like) are filtered out before scoring and never appear here.

 The two lines and three zones